What is Neil Patel’s Net Worth and How Did He Get It There?

 Early Failures are Lessons

 Several of Neil's early businesses didn't work out.
-He was ripped off by at least one marketing agency, spent too much money on advertising that didn't work, or focused on the wrong types of keywords.
+He was ripped off by at least one marketing agency, spent too much money on advertising that didn't work, or focused on the wrong types of keywords in his search engine optimization efforts.

 Neil is very open about his mistakes — both past and current — because he uses them as lessons for growth.
 He's learned from what works and what doesn't, and makes his decisions accordingly.

-His content is popular for at least one big reason: It's so relatable.
+His content is popular for at least one big reason: It's so relatable for anyone on the journey to mastering SEO in the digital marketing space.

-If someone at his level can have so many failures and still push forward to achieve success, you can too.
+If successful online entrepreneurs at his level can have so many failures and still push forward to achieve success, you can too.

-Neil Patel is notorious for running copious amounts of A/B tests.
+Neil Patel is notorious for running copious amounts of A/B tests in his online businesses.
 Every single thing, whether it's a heat map on his website or a social media campaign, gets run through a battery of tests.

 Some of his biggest tests are so outrageous that most of us wouldn't even think about attempting them.